Services

 |

-What Vaccines are needed?
+What Vaccines are Needed?

 DogsRabies: The rabies vaccine is required by law and protects against the fatal illness.
 Rabies can be transmitted to other pets and people through the bite of an infected animal.
+See bottom of this page for links on uploading Rabies Certificates for Charlotte and Lee Counties.

-Distemper (DA2PP): This combination vaccine protects against viruses that cause life-threatening neurologic, respiratory and gastrointestinal issues.
+Distemper: (DA2PP): This combination vaccine protects against viruses that cause life-threatening neurologic, respiratory and gastrointestinal issues.
 Leptospirosis: This vaccine protects against bacteria that can cause deadly kidney or liver disease.
 Leptospirosis is also transmissible to people.
 Lifestyle Vaccines: These might be recommended if your dog visits boarding facilities, groomers, training classes, dog parks, and other social settings.
 Bordetella: This vaccine protects against an airborne respiratory virus known as "Kennel Cough."
 Canine Influenza: The canine influenza vaccine protects against contagious respiratory viruses. |

 Cats |